Sanabel8/aboutme-game/README.md

 * How did this go, overall?
-It is so exaiting and Iam so happy to learn how make web pages.
+It is so exaiting and Iam so happy to learn how make web pages, It is need more focus and effort but it is so interesting

 * What observations or questions do you have about what you’ve learned so far?
 It is easy to learn ,and i should make anotes to more understand .

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
-It was took litle time,some hours.
+It was took litle time,7 hours.